 Today, Microservices are one of the hottest trends in the Application Development space.
-A recent report 'Microservices Adoption in 2020' by O’Reilly states that 77% of respondents have adopted Microservices, with 92% experiencing success with Microservices.
+A recent report 'Microservices Adoption in 2020' by O’Reilly states that 77% of respondents have adopted Microservices.
+92% of them are experiencing success with Microservices.
 49% of them report being at least “mostly successful” and 10% report that Microservices development efforts were a “complete success”.
-With more cloud adoption, decentralization, and successful API integration, it’s safe to assume that Microservices adoption will continue to grow.
+With more cloud adoption, decentralization, and successful API integration, it’s safe to assume that Microservices Architecture would continue to dominate in the foreseeable future.

 As Microservices bring a fundamental shift in the way applications are designed and developed, it’s helpful to explore how Microservices are implemented.
 Let us get started.

 Martin Fowler first discussed this pattern in 2004.
 The name derives its roots from Strangler Fig trees.
 In the Strangler pattern, teams replace existing legacy systems by building new services incrementally in a phased manner.